yonatanaizen/Finance/README.md

-# Finance -
+# Finance
-is a number of jupyter nootboks that conatain python code on stocks in order to help to inversor to get better descion
+It is a collection of Jupyter notebooks that contain Python code on stocks to help investors make better decisions

-## Update -
+## Update
+In this file, I created a matrix that contains the current price of a stock and also determines its change